-In January 5, 2020, the Government of Egypt issued Prime Ministerial Decree No. 35/2020, establishing a new state entity in the form of a joint-stock company integrated by the Ministries of Islamic Affairs, Agriculture and Land Reclamation, and the General Organization for Export and Import Control (an agency of the Ministry of Trade and Industry).
-This joint-stock company ISEGHALAL, is the sole official Egyptian entity responsible for granting halal certification. (see GAIN-EGYPT (EG2020-0002) Egypt's Halal Certification and Policy).
+Halal Labeling: Halal certified products must be labeled with a statement indicating that the product has been slaughtered in accordance with Islamic principles.
+On January 5, 2020, the Government of Egypt issued Prime Ministerial Decree No. 35/2020, establishing a new state entity in the form of a joint-stock company integrated by the Ministries of Islamic Affairs, Agriculture and Land Reclamation, and the General Organization for Export and Import Control (an agency in the Ministry of Trade and

+Industry).
+This joint-stock company "ISEG Halal," is the sole Egyptian entity responsible for granting halal certification.
+(See: GAIN-EGYPT (EG2020-0002) Egypt's Halal Certification and Policy)